-Consideration for an acquired company is paid by buyers to a seller in the form of cash, debt (such as a loan note issued by the buyer), shares in the buyer, or a combination of these.
+Consideration for an acquired company is paid by buyers to a seller in the form of cash, debt (such as a promissory note issued by the buyer), shares in the buyer, or a combination of these.

 The buyer will want to prevent the seller from establishing any new competitive business that will impair the value of the company being sold.
-The SPA will, therefore, contain restrictive covenants that prevent the seller (for a specified period and within specified geographic regions) from soliciting existing customers, suppliers or employees and from competing generally with the company being sold.
-These restrictive covenants must be reasonable in geography, scope and duration otherwise they may contravene competition law.
+The sale and purchase agreement will, therefore, contain restrictive covenants that prevent the seller (for a specified time period and within specified geographic regions) from soliciting existing customers, suppliers or employees, and from competing generally with the company being sold.
+These restrictive covenants must be reasonable in geography, scope, and duration.
+Otherwise, they may contravene competition law.

 Warranties are statements of facts made by a seller in the SPA relating to the condition of the company being sold.
 If a warranty subsequently proves to be untrue and the value of the company is reduced, the buyer may have a claim for breach of warranty.
-Warranties will cover all areas of the company including its assets, accounts, material contracts, litigation, employees, property, insolvency, intellectual property and debt.
+Warranties cover all areas of the company including its assets, accounts, material contracts, litigation, employees, property, insolvency, intellectual property, and debt.

 Simultaneous signing and completion of a deal (where the parties sign the SPA and complete the sale on the same day) is the preferred and simplest way of concluding a deal.
 Sometimes, however, there is a need for a time gap between signing and completion in order to satisfy certain final outstanding conditions.
 These are known as “conditions precedent” and commonly include tax authority clearances, merger approval by authorities, and consent from third parties (for example, where a change of control provision exists in a material contract of the company being sold).